Counterflow Steam Systems

 In a counterflow steam system, the supply main is pitched upwards as it moves away from the boiler.
 This arrangement causes the steam and condensate to flow in opposite directions within the supply main.
 Here are some key points about counterflow systems:

-1. In a counterflow system, the steam and the condensate in the bottom of the steam main are both running in opposite directions, which means they are counterflow to each other.
+1. In a counterflow system, the steam and condensate in the bottom of the steam main flow in opposite directions, meaning they are counterflowing to each other.

 2. The steam travels away from the boiler, while the condensate flows back toward the boiler.